MikeJakubik/daily-freebsd-updater/README.md

-# daily_updates bash script
+# daily_updates bash script</h>

 A simple script to run common updates and maintanance tasks on FreeBSD stable/master for those who like to live on the bleeding edge.
-Great for workstations and lazy devs/users.
-Requires ports-mgmt/portmaster and sudo rights.
+Great for workstations of lazy devs/users.
+Requires ports-mgmt/portmaster, devel/git, and root rights.

 - Git pulls your configurted src and ports trees.
 - Updates FreeBSD binary pkg db.